BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 Below are some rules that I have developed over a long period of time writing fully encapsulated C programs.
 C is my favorite language and I love the freedom and exploration it allows me.
 I also love that it is so close to Assembly and I love writing assembly for much of the same reasons!

+*NOTE:  You may see references to 'perfect encapsulation' throughout.
+I offer both a 'performance' and a 'pure encapsulation' approach to C here (first two headers).
+So feel free to interpret the rest of the rules based on the approach.*

 **JMP**
 - [Pure encapsulation](#pure-encapsulation)
 - [No encapsulation performance](#no-encapsulation-performance)